pmndrs/react-three-fiber/readme.md

 ### Events

 THREE objects that implement their own `raycast` method (for instance meshes, lines, etc) can be interacted with by declaring events on the object.
-For now that's hovering state, clicks and drag'n'drop.
+For now that's hovering state, clicks and (**soon**) drag'n'drop.

 ### Difference to react-three, react-three-renderer, react-three-renderer-fiber